Who’s ready for lessons?

 Parents, ask your child’s coach about whether your child is ready for individual lessons.
 We look for a degree of enthusiasm from the student and a desire to work hard and improve.
 If your child is not particularly interested in lessons, they won’t have much effect.

 When you’re ready to start, talk to a coach about schedules.
 Our coaches have different lesson schedules depending on the classes they teach.
 We can recommend which coach is available for the weapon you want lessons in.
 We give lessons in all three weapons.
+Please consult with the coach you’d like to work with before you book your first appointment.

 How much do they cost?